 (James Earl Jones-Actor and life long stutterer)

-Hello, my name is Kellie Carter and I am one of the Lead Speech Pathologists with Currituck County Schools.
-This will be my 27th year working in the public school setting.
+Hello, my name is Kellie Carter and I am the Lead Speech Pathologists with Currituck County Schools.
+This will be my 31st year working in the public school setting.
 I graduated from Old Dominion University in 1991 with a B.S. in Speech Pathology and Audiology.
 I earned my Master's Degree in Speech Pathology from Old Dominion University in 1994.
 I am a Nationally Certified Speech Pathologist and a member of the American Speech Language and Hearing Association (ASHA).
 I hold a NC State Board of Examiners License in the area of Speech Language Pathology.
 I also hold a Professional Educator's License with the Department of Public Instruction in the area of Exceptional Children Program Administrator for Grades K-12.
 I was recognized during the 2008-2009 school year as the EC Teacher of the Year.